microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupAppRoleAssignment.md

 ```

 ## DESCRIPTION
 The `Get-EntraBetaGroupAppRoleAssignment` cmdlet gets a group application role assignment in Microsoft Entra ID.
+Specify the `ObjectId` parameter to get a group application role assignment.

 ## EXAMPLES